 It’s why I’m working hard and asking you to vote 1 Tara Cheyne as well as the rest of the Labor team in the order of your preference.

 What does the electorate of Ginninderra cover?

 Ginninderra covers all of the Belconnen suburbs except for Mckellar, Giralang, Lawson, Evatt and Kaleen (these five are in the Gungahlin electorate of Yerrabi).

 If Labor is re-elected, Belconnen will get green bins in 2018 (after the pilot in Kambah/Weston Creek and Tuggeranong).

 When will Canberra have a bulky waste pick up service (similar to what other jurisdictions have)?

-Labor committed during the election to introducing kerbside bulky waste pick up service in the 2017-18 financial year for all households.
+If Labor is re-elected, a kerbside bulky waste pick up service will be introduced in the 2017-18 financial year for all households.
 You can read more about this policy (a genuine passion of mine that I’ve been championing for a long time) here.

 Does Tara support light rail?

 Light rail is a plan for the whole city and will: